Saturday, September 17, 2022

 My alternative Synopsis

-Three Western European (of Western European descent, not immigrants to region), due to the sheltered lives they have lived, fell prey to a simple Ponzie scheme.
+Three Western European (of Western European descent, not immigrants to region) women, due to the sheltered lives they have lived, fell prey to a simple Ponzie scheme.

 When the police did not take the case of one of the women as seriously as she believed it deserved, she brought the issue to some journalists who widely published her case.
 That journalism lead to some of the victims connecting and sharing stories, and one of them finally took some responsibility for her actions and helped police to catch the perpetrator.